rubatopy/rubato/CONTRIBUTING.md

 pytest --cov=rubato --cov-report term-missing rubato/tests
 ```

 This will run all the tests and generate a coverage report with the untested lines.
+To make life easier, the root Makefile
+runs the tests and linting automatically.
+This can be run using the `make` command (No arguments needed).

 ## Suggest Improvements